ViMMRC 2.0 -- Enhancing Machine Reading Comprehension on Vietnamese Literature Text: Error Analysis and Discussion

 \subsection{The challenge of higher grade and the type of questions}

 As shown in Section \ref{dataset}, the difficulty of the reading passage and the questions increase in higher grades.
 Hence, Table \ref{tab_result_grades} shows the accuracy of the best baseline model - the viBERT on the development set of the ViMMRC 2.0 by each grade, from the $1^{st}$ to the $12^{th}$ grades.
 From the results in Table \ref{tab_result_grades} and the illustration in Fig \ref{fig_model_by_grade}, the performance of the model decreases when the grade goes higher.
 Especially, the model obtained the accuracy with 100\% on the grade $1^{st}$.
 In contrast, the model has the lowest accuracy on the Grade $12^{th}$.
+To have an overview of the performance of the reading comprehension model on levels, we group the results into three levels, which comprise Elementary (from $1^{st}$ to $5^{th}$), Secondary (from $6^{th}$ to $9^{th}$), and High (from $10^{th}$ to $12^{th}$) according to the education level of Vietnamese students.
+It can be seen in Table \ref{tab_result_grades} that the accuracy of the model decreases in the higher levels where the question is more difficult.

 In addition, we investigate the performance of models by types of questions as mentioned in Section \ref{dataset}.
 We take the viBERT and XLM-R models as a result of our experiment.
 The types of questions in Table \ref{tbl_result_quest} are referred from Table \ref{tab_ques_type}.
 It can be seen that both models have the same performance with questions in type 3 and type 4, while the performance has a small difference between models in question type 1 and type 2.
 Therefore, the challenge of the machine reading comprehension models focuses on type 3 and type 4 questions where both robust models have similar accuracy.